-Macarthur is an Australian minerals exploration and development company.
-The Company is currently focused on the exploration and development of iron ore, including hematite and magnetite deposits, within the Company's projects.
+Macarthur is an Australian minerals exploration and evaluation company.
+The Company is currently focused on the exploration and evaluation of iron ore, including hematite and magnetite deposits, within the Company's projects (the "Macarthur Iron Ore Projects").
 See "Description of the Business of the Company" for further information on the Company's mineral rights and assets.

-The Company's common shares (the "Shares") were listed and posted for trading on the TSX Venture Exchange (the "TSXV") on July 7, 2005.
-On October 14, 2011 the Company shares were delisted from the TSXV and commenced trading on the TSX.
+The Company's common shares (the "Shares") were listed and posted for trading on the TSX-V on July 7, 2005.
+On October 14, 2011 the Company shares were delisted from the TSX-V and commenced trading on the TSX.
 The Company currently trades on the TSX under the symbol "MMS".
 On June 22, 2011 the Shares were listed on the OTCQX under the symbol "MMSDF".
+On February 3, 2015, the TSX initiated a review process into the Company's continued listing on the TSX as a result of the decline in the market value of the Company's common shares pursuant to Part VII of the TSX Company Manual (market value of listed securities of \$3.0 million for 30 previous consecutive trading days (S.711)).
+As Macarthur could not demonstrate that it met those requirements on June 3, 2015, the TSX determined that the Company's securities will be delisted from TSX on or before July 3, 2015.
+The Company will list its common shares on the TSX-V to ensure continued and seamless trading liquidity for shareholders on or before July 3, 2015.